Contact Stuck in My Eye:

 Gently massage your eyelid and blink frequently to move the lens to the center of your eye so you can remove it.
 If necessary, rinse your eye with sterile saline, multipurpose solution or rewetting drops to loosen the lens.

 If an off-center soft contact lens remains stuck far behind your eyelid, try putting a new contact lens on the eye and blink normally.
 This can help "draw out" the stuck lens to the center of the eye where it can be easily removed.

 Removing a GP Contact Lens Stuck in the Eye

-If the contact stuck in your eye is a gas permeable (GP) contact lens, the removal technique is different.
-You want to avoid massaging your eyelid, as this may cause the GP lens to abrade the eye.
+If the contact stuck in your eye is a gas permeable contact lens, the removal technique is different.
+You want to avoid massaging your eyelid, as this may cause the rigid gas permeable (GP) lens to abrade the eye.

-Another option is to use a small "suction cup" device sold in the contact lens solutions section of drug stores.
-Gently press this device on the center of the GP lens, and it will adhere to the lens, allowing you to remove the lens from your eye.
+Another option is to use a small "suction cup" device sold in the contact lens care section of drug stores.
+Gently press the concave end of this device onto the center of the GP lens, and it will adhere to the lens.
+Then gently pull the lens off the surface of your eye.

 When the Contact Stuck in Your Eye Won't Come Out

 If none of these techniques work, call your eye doctor immediately to arrange to have the doctor or a member of his or her staff remove the lens for you.

 About the Author: Gary Heiting, OD, is senior editor of AllAboutVision.com.
 Dr. Heiting has more than 25 years of experience as an eye care provider, health educator and consultant to the eyewear industry.
 His special interests include contact lenses, nutrition and preventive vision care.
 Connect with Dr. Heiting via Google+.